 CSOs/SSOs vs CPA Exam Blueprint – What’s the Difference?

-The most significant change to the exam is focus on testing higher order skills: Evaluation, analysis, application, and remembering and understanding.
+The most significant change to the exam focuses on testing higher order skills: Evaluation, analysis, application, and remembering and understanding.
 It’s important that you demonstrate competency in recognizing issues, identifying errors, challenging assumptions and applying both professional judgment and critical thinking.
-Each section of the exam will have a total of five testlets – two MCQ testlets and three TBS testlets.
+Each section of the exam will have a total of five testlets: two MCQ testlets and three TBS testlets.
 New TBSs include: Document Review Simulations (DRS), Enhanced TBS and Integrative TBS.
 More time will be allocated to TBSs, in some cases, up to 30 minutes.

 How has each Exam Section Changed?